computor-tools/qubic-lrv/README.md

 > [!IMPORTANT]
 > Only one transaction can be executed per entity per tick.

+> [!CAUTION]
+> Sharing private keys among different client and entity instances, results in invalid data emitted in `transfer` and `entity.outgoingTransaction`, and may result to accidental cancelation of transactions.
+> Synchronize transaction issuance by additional code, if your use case reuires to support multiple instances simultaneously.

 To issue transaction create an entity as the source.
-Once synced and ready to issue transaction, entities emit `execution_tick` event.
-Use this as hint to issue transaction and set `tick` to the one obtained from the event.
+A suitable execution tick can be used by awaiting `entity.executionTick()` which is resolved once client is synced or after pending transaction is cleared.
 This prevents accidental cancelation of pending transaction and allows client to emit events which return execution status.

 Pending transactions are stored in the filesystem, or browser's local storage.
 If proccess dies, or brower page is refreshed, processing will resume normally.